Geometry treatment in PeleC

 Date Structures and utility functions

 Several structures exist to store geometry dependent information.
 These are populated on creation of a new AMRLevel and stored in the PeleC object so that they are available for computation.
-These facilitate accessing the EB data from the fortran layer and have equivalent C++ struct and fortran types definitions so that they can be passed between the languages.
-The C++ struct definitions are in the file EBStencilTypes.H and the fortran type definitions are in the file EBStencilTypes_mod.F90 within the pelec_eb_stencil_types_module module.
+These facilitate accessing the EB data.
 The datatypes are:

-Routines to fill and apply these as necessary can be found in the dimension specific files in e.g. Source/Src_3d/PeleC_init_eb_3d.f90 within the nbrsTest_nd_module module.
-An array of structures is created on level creation by copying data from the AMReX dense datastrcutures on a per-FAB basis as indicated in Figure Storage for sparse EB structures .
+An array of structures is created on level creation by copying data from the AMReX dense datastructures on a per-FAB basis as indicated in Figure Storage for sparse EB structures .

 8 Storage for sparse EB structures